At a Glance

 - Tasks: Support children with Additional Learning Needs in Early Years settings.

-- Company: Join a dedicated team making a difference in local schools in Penarth.
+- Company: Join a dedicated team making a difference in children's lives in Penarth.

-- Benefits: Enjoy competitive pay, flexible hours, and ongoing support from a consultant.
+- Benefits: Enjoy competitive pay, flexible work hours, and ongoing support.

-- Why this job: Make a real impact on young lives while working in a supportive environment.
+- Why this job: Make a real impact while working in a caring and inclusive environment.

-- Qualifications: Experience with ALN is essential; patience and empathy are key traits.
+- Qualifications: Experience with ALN is essential; patience and empathy are key.

 - Other info: Enhanced DBS required; references needed for application.